-Britain finally Brexits, and marks its moment of freedom while obeying stay-at-home orders
+As Brexit finally happens, Britons mark their moment of freedom while obeying stay-at-home orders

 Still, the back and forth over Brexit continued on Twitter, which was buzzing Thursday over the fact that Nigel Farage, Britain’s most avid Brexit backer, was not named among the 1,123 in the Queen’s New Year Honours List 2021, which “recognizes the achievements of a wide range of extraordinary people,” and allows them to be called “Sir” or “Dame.”

 Farage fans said their man was dissed after playing a formidable role in pushing Brexit into mainstream British politics.
 Former prime minister David Cameron once dismissed Farage’s U.K. Independence Party as “fruitcakes and loonies and closet racists, mostly.”
-But the 2016 Brexit referendum endorsed Farage’s vision, while ending Cameron’s political career.
+But the 2016 Brexit referendum endorsed Farage’s vision while ending Cameron’s political career.

-The referendum left Brits divided in rival camps, adding to the political lexicon new descriptors, for “remainers” and “leavers.”
+The referendum left Britons divided, adding to the political lexicon the new descriptors “remainers” and “leavers.”
 People complained of “Brexit fatigue” even as record numbers of people tuned in to watch Brexit debates on Parliament.tv.
-British children learned to imitate House of Commons Speaker John Bercow, shouting “Order!
+British children learned to imitate former House of Commons speaker John Bercow, shouting “Order!
 Order!”

-The debate feels slightly passe now, overwhelmed by the pandemic and one of the highest death tolls in the world.
+The debate feels slightly passe now, overwhelmed by the pandemic and one of the highest covid-19 death tolls in the world.

 A spokeswoman for the prime minister said there would be no official celebration of Brexit.

-Parliament announced Big Ben would ring at midnight to celebrate the New Year.
+Parliament announced that Big Ben would ring at midnight to celebrate the New Year.

-Big Ben — which is actually the name of the bell that resides inside the Elizabeth Tower at the Palace of Westminster — has largely been silent since 2017, when major restoration work started on tower, though its ringing is traditionally the climactic moment on New Year’s Eve.
+Big Ben — which is actually the name of the bell that resides inside the Elizabeth Tower at the Palace of Westminster — has largely been silent since 2017, when major restoration work started on the tower.
+But its ringing is traditionally the climactic moment on New Year’s Eve.
+And it could toll even if coronavirus restrictions meant the annual fireworks display had been replaced by a recorded televised broadcast of drones flying over the River Thames.

-British media reported the bell would also be “tested” at 11 p.m., which many took as a sly nod to Brexit.
-On social media, some said the bongs would be the sound of “freedom,” others heard the sound of “mourning.”
+British media reported that the bell also would be “tested” at 11 p.m., which many took as a sly nod to Brexit.
+On social media, some said the bongs would be the sound of “freedom,” but others spoke of the sound of “mourning.”

 Edward Leigh, a Conservative lawmaker, tweeted: “Big Ben bongs for Brexit.
 Deal done.
 Well done.”
 Another user tweeted, “Hilarious.
 Let them have their moment, they’ve earned it.
 Then let’s never speak of it again.”

 On the other side of the English Channel, Europe also faced a glum New Year’s Eve.
-German Health Minister Jens Spahn said the country would have the “quietest New Year’s Eve”in years, while France put 100,000 police on the streets to enforce a nationwide curfew, according to the BBC.
+German Health Minister Jens Spahn said the country would have the “quietest New Year’s Eve” in years, while France put 100,000 police on the streets to enforce a nationwide curfew, according to the BBC.

 E.U. policymakers, weighed down by pandemic worries and a string of other priorities, generally appeared relieved to be done with the chapter of Britain’s half-in, half-out membership.

-Some acknowledged they had tried to make the departure a bit painful for Britain, so other countries would not be tempted to follow them out the door.
+Some acknowledged that they had tried to make the departure a bit painful for Britain, so other countries would not be tempted to follow Britons out the door.

-“With Brexit, I think that Britain that is punishing itself,” French Secretary of State for Europe Clement Beaune told the LCI broadcaster on Thursday.
+“With Brexit, I think that Britain is punishing itself,” French Secretary of State for Europe Clément Beaune told the LCI broadcaster Thursday.
 “We haven’t punished anybody, but it was also necessary to show the price to pay of leaving.”

 Others were wistful.